anacgr05/anacgr05/README.md

 ## Hi, I’m Ana Clara!
 How are you?
 - 👀 I’m interested in technology and innovation.
-- ⚡ I'm currently study Data Science and Artificial Intelligence.
+- ⚡ I'm currently study Data Science and Artificial Intelligence and IT Governance intern.
-- 🌱 I’m currently learning programming in python to data analytics, machine learning and database.
+- 🌱 I’m currently learning programming in python to data analytics, machine learning, optimization and simulation, database and data storytelling.
 - 💞️ I’m looking to collaborate in the world with humanized technology.